 "OK, then to another country."

 "You really want to move somewhere where you don't speak the language or know anybody?
 Do you know how isolating that is?"

 "I don't care!
 As long as you're there, I'm not afraid of anything.
 I want to experience it all.
 I don't want us to be pussies about our lives."

 "We're not, and we won't be," he says, grabbing my waist.
 "I promise."

 On the drive back home, I look at the wet forest and the murky sky and begin to cry quietly.
 I don't want to go back to the city.
 I want to run away, start a new life in a cabin.
 But there are other considerations.
 My good job, this good man.
 Commitments closing in on fantasies all around me.
-Jesse pulls over, grabs my chin with his hand, looks me straight in the face.
+Jacob pulls over, grabs my chin with his hand, looks me straight in the face.

 "You asked me how I envision our future?
 Well, I envision us growing old together.
 I want to build a life with you, a life that we're happy with.
 A life filled with adventure and meaning.
 Think of all the places we've already been.
 Aren't we having adventures?
 Don't you have freedom?"

 I smile, nod through my tears.
 It feels good to feel this, even if I'm not sure what it is.

 "Look at you, with your little head that fits in my hand.
 I love this little head."
 He moves my chin forward, kisses me.
 "What are you upset about, huh?
 Are you upset about that beautiful creek over there?
 Or this house overlooking the beautiful creek?
 Are you upset about how beautiful all these trees are?"
 I look over, and they're all so overwhelmingly amiss from my real, city life that I realize yes, that is what I'm crying about.